havocp/beaucatcher/README.md

     assertEquals(Map("foo" -> 42, "bar" -> "brown fox"), map)

 The `ClassAnalysis` needs to be cached somehow since it's expensive.
-The DAO objects described next will do this for you.
+The Collection objects described next will do this for you.

 ## Data access

  - sometimes you want a BSON or JSON tree to manipulate, sometimes you want a JSON string, and sometimes you want a typesafe class instead of a *SON blob.
- - the basic data access interface (see SyncDAO.scala) has type parameters for the query, entity, and id types.
+ - the basic data access interface (see SyncCollection.scala, AsyncCollection.scala) has type parameters for the query, entity, and id types.
- - typically you would use a pipeline of DAO objects, where the DAO that gives you back case classes builds on the DAO that gives you back `BObject`.
-See CollectionOperations.scala for a trait that gives you the DAO pipeline.
+ - you typically use a `CollectionAccess` object which provides both `BObject` and case class collections, both sync and async
  - you can then choose to query for either a raw BSON tree or the case class, and write generic queries that support both.
  - you can override and customize the BSON-to-case-class conversion